aarongrace/ant_manager/Readme.md

 # Clash of Colonies

 Ants are fascinating species with a complex social organization, making them an ideal subject for a simulation game that is both entertaining and educational.
 This project aims to create a web-based solution that effectively simulates ant colonies, focusing on reproduction, resource gathering, and colony expansion.

-Users will manage their own colonies, join clans, trade resources, and send messages, all within a React-powered frontend.
-The backend, built with FastAPI, will handle user inputs and ensure secure, consistent data storage in MongoDB across play sessions.
+Players will manage their own colonies, join clans, and trade resources within a React-powered frontend.
+The backend, built with FastAPI, ensures persistence and multiplayer features using MongoDB

 ![game-demo](./docs-images/game-demo.gif)
-Game demo.

 # Descriptions and Implementations of Major Systems

 ## Core Game Display and Mechanics

 ### Canvas
 The entire visual output of Clash of Colonies is rendered onto a HTML5 `<canvas>` element.
-To ensure a clean and maintainable architecture, we've implemented a separation of concerns:

-* **`GameCanvas` (Conceptual Parent):** displays the game elements

-* **Base `Canvas` Component (React):** manages the underlying HTML `<canvas>` element and the fundamental rendering and update loop

 **Time Management and Animation Loop:**